scottsappen/confluent_tableflow_managed_storage/README.md

-# Confluent + AWS - using Tableflow
+# Confluent + AWS - using Tableflow with Confluent Managed Storage

 <br>